 Joel may have gone out to throw steaks on the grill and promptly come back in to see me sitting on the couch, with my feet on the coffee table and the basket of these balancing on my belly.
 I may have inhaled half the batch during the 30 seconds he was outside.
 And I may not have felt a tad bit bad about any of it.
-These are all hypothetical situations of course.
+This is totally a hypothetical situation of course.
+I would never do such a thing.

 - 2 quarts peanut oil, for frying